 Ruas was livid.
 How dare you? he said between clenched teeth.
+You may not be here.
 If this gets out to the Horsemen-

 Eus, said Ios evenly.
 That was the Captain.
-It has already
+It has already got out.

-got out.

 Are you mad? said Ruas.
 How dare you talk to me in that tone-